-Even though I love them, sometimes my breasts seem to have a mind of their own.
+Even though I love them and know how to play with boobs, sometimes my breasts seem to have a mind of their own.
 Ever since I can remember, I’ve experienced strange, random bouts of sadness, anxiety, and shame when touching them.
 To be clear, I don’t feel sad about touching them; I touch them and then feel sad, without moral provocation.

 Turns out, there’s a name for it: sad nipple syndrome.
 Throngs of women have taken to TikTok (or NipTok, perhaps?) and Reddit within the past few years to sing the blues about their boobs and how grazing their nipples will occasionally evoke feelings of deep despair.

 Excuse me, but… what the hell is going on?
 Why exactly does this happen?
 And does this mean my nipples are… sad?

 What is sad nipple syndrome?

 ‘Sad nipple syndrome’ is a phenomenon that occurs when someone (primarily people who were assigned female at birth, more on that in a bit) experiences a wave of intense negative emotions after touching their nipples.
 Some people, including software engineer and lifestyle influencer Thaovy Van, describe feeling an uncontrollable sense of sadness.
 Some report feeling guilty or ashamed, while others express feelings of loneliness, homesickness, or nostalgia.
 As for myself, it kind of feels like a mix of deep dread, guilt, and anxiety á la the common nightmare of being naked in public, or getting called to the principal’s office in grade school.

 It seems that not all women experience sad nipple syndrome the same way.
 For some, the feeling comes about randomly and suddenly and is brought on by nonsexual nipple contact.
 For others, nearly all forms of nipple stimulation spark feelings of unease.

 To put it simply: We don’t know.